maport/docker-elm/README.md

 elm repl
 ```

-*(You will usually need use the `-a 0.0.0.0` option when running elm reactor so that you can access it from outside of the container).*
+*(You will usually need to use the `-a 0.0.0.0` option when running `elm reactor` so that you can access it from outside of the container).*

 ### Further information